gvimlan95/G52SAD-Coursework2/README.md

-Project Name - GV PhotoViewer
+GV PhotoViewer

-Introduction - A small program made to browse and organise images in a folder.
+A small program made to browse and organise images in a folder.
 The program also provides basic image enhancement features.

 Java Classes - 	DirectoryDisplayController.java,
 				SceneManager.java,
 				ListFilesUtil.java,
 				ImageViewApplication.java,
 				ImageViewController.java

 FXML 		 -	ImageView.fxml,
 				DirectoryDisplay.fxml

-ImageViewApplication - the main java class to intialize and start the program
+ImageViewApplication.java - the main java class to intialize and start the program

 Controller files and FXML files corresponds with each other to provide the visual design and all the methods